NoobSolver/Interview-Creation-Portal/README.md

-# Interview_Schedular
+# Interview Creation Portal
-- A simple app where admins can create interviews by selecting participants, interview start time, and end time.
+- A simple app where admins can create interviews by selecting participants, interview start time and end time.

 # Technology Used